Eight percent of American suffer from tinnitus, could cannabis help stop all the ringing?

 No systematic studies exist to determine unequivocally whether cannabinoids affect tinnitus in humans.
 However, one case report did stand out.
 In the report the administration of the THC-derived medicine dronabinol led to elimination of tinnitus.
 It’s also very feasible that the therapeutic potential of CBD may not be great in the context of tinnitus.
 This is because CBD may act as an allosteric modulator of CB1 receptor.
 So its interactions could prevent THC from binding and activating the CB1 receptor.

-The therapeutic goal in tinnitus is to decrease neuronal activity via activation of CB1 receptor.
+The therapeutic goal in for those with ear ringing is to decrease neuronal activity via activation of CB1 receptor.
 With that in mind, it’s fair to speculate that CBD together with THC may not be a beneficial strategy.
 A rodent model study supports this idea.
 Rats with tinnitus were given THC and CBD in equal doses (1.5mg/kg each).
 These administrations of the compound mix did not alleviate symptoms of tinnitus, according to the research.

 Taken together, the available data suggests that there is critical need for additional studies to examine the endocannabinoid status of people with tinnitus.
 The fact that CB1 receptors are downregulated in animal models suggests that there is a modulation at the level of the endocannabinoid system.
 So perhaps increasing the endocannabinoid tone with exogenous cannabinoids may have a great therapeutic benefit.